-On 24 February 2022, Russia launched a military offensive in Ukraine which resulted in mass displacement of people internally and across international borders.
-As of 03 January 2023, a total of 7.9 million refugees from Ukraine have been recorded across Europe, with 2.4 million being recorded in the countries bordering Ukraine that are featured in the Refugee Response Plan.
-According to the Government of the Republic of Moldova's latest figures, since February 2022, the total refugee influx from Ukraine into the Republic of Moldova is more than 667,000 Ukrainian nationals as of 11th January 2023, with 102,000 Ukrainian nationals and 6,000 Third-Country Nationals remaining in the country.
-The number of refugees from Ukraine remaining in Moldova has increased every month since June 2022.
-As part of the Refugee Response Plan 2023, several rental assistance programs are being continued, launched, and planned in order to secure appropriate mid-term accommodation for refugees residing in Moldova.
+On 24 February 2022, Russia launched a military offensive in Ukraine which resulted in mass displacement of people internally and across international borders1.
+As of 3 October 2023, a total of 5.8 million refugees from Ukraine have been recorded across Europe, with 1.3 million being recorded in the countries bordering Ukraine that are featured in the Refugee Response Plan2.
+According to the Government of the Republic of Moldova's latest figures, since March 2022, the total refugee influx from Ukraine into the Republic of Moldova is more than 830,000 Ukrainian nationals as of 5th October 2023, with 110,000 Ukrainian nationals and 7,800 Third-Country Nationals remaining in the country3.
+The number of refugees from Ukraine remaining in Moldova has increased nearly every month since June 20224.
+As part of the Refugee Response Plan 20235, several rental assistance programs were continued, launched, and planned in order to secure appropriate mid-term accommodation for refugees residing in Moldova.
+Initiatives related to rental assistance and accommodation are expected to continue in 2024.

-It is important to recognize that access to adequate housing is not only a financial issue: underlying vulnerabilities, discrimination, tenure insecurity, physical housing conditions and imbalances in supply and demand in the rental housing market all limit access and need to be addressed in rental market interventions.5 Currently, there is limited available information on the affordability and conditions of rented accommodation, the availability and the absorption capacity of the rental market, the important criteria for refugee tenants when seeking housing, and potential conflicts between refugees and the host community relating to the accessibility of affordable housing.
-REACH aims to respond to these information gaps with a mixed-methods assessment of the rental sector in two urban and two semi-urban locations in order to support stakeholders in assisting refugees with securing adequate and affordable housing.
+It is important to recognise that access to adequate housing is not only a financial issue: underlying vulnerabilities, discrimination, tenure insecurity, physical housing conditions and imbalances in supply and demand in the rental housing market all limit access and need to be addressed in rental market interventions6.
+The assessment was designed to address the information gaps pertaining to the affordability and conditions of rented accommodation, the availability and the absorption capacity of the rental market, the important criteria for refugee tenants when seeking housing, and potential conflicts between refugees and the host community relating to the accessibility of affordable housing.
+REACH responded to these information gaps in Round 1 of this assessment with a mixed-methods research approach of the rental sector in two